The History of the NAEPC

 - 1948: Beaumont, Texas; Des Moines, Iowa; Louisville, Kentucky; Richmond, Virginia; Roanoke, Virginia

 - 1949: Corpus Christi, Texas; Long Island, New York; Miami, Florida

 In the early 1960's the leaders of the eastern estate planning councils saw the need for a national association to stimulate the spread of the national estate planning council movement and to provide assistance to the formation of new councils.
 Hy P. Forrest, a distinguished attorney in Miami, provided the dynamic leadership and dedicated the time to implement the incorporation of the National Association of Estate Planning Councils.
 He served as the first president of the new association with John G. Khouri, CLU; Joseph E. Teirney, Jr., CPA; and Frederick C. Rozelle, Jr., TO, rounding out the first slate of officers.
 Each of these founders later served as president of the NAEPC.

 Many council boards continue to be structured so that the officers represent each of the primary disciplines.
 Therefore each president has contributed multiple years of dedicated effort, largely at his or her own expense, to sustain the momentum of the organization.

 On January 1, 2003, the board of NAEPC was expanded to include the Certified Financial Planner® as the fifth designation.
 The board further expanded to include philanthropic professionals beginning on December 1, 2016.

 The board of directors of NAEPC is very much a "working" board.
-With three members representing each discipline, the twenty + member board is composed of fifteen directors, five officers, the immediate past president and up to five directors emeritus.
+With multiple members representing each discipline, the twenty + member board is composed of fifteen directors, five officers, the immediate past president and up to five directors emeritus.